Gdrive097/Micro-Karma/README.md

 ## 📸 Screenshots / Demo

-Screenshots and a short demo video can be added here.
+The images above show the current prototype UI and daily snapshot experience.
+A short demo video is also available via the Devpost submission.

 ---